Toby Tremlett🔹

 2

 Hello!
 I'm Toby.
-I'm a Content Strategist at CEA.
-I work with the Online Team to make sure the Forum is a great place to discuss doing the most good we can.
+I'm the Senior Content Strategist for CEA's Online Team.
+I work with the team to make sure the Forum is a great place to discuss doing the most good we can.
 You'll see me posting a lot, authoring the EA Newsletter and curating Forum Digests, making moderator comments and decisions, and more.

 Before working at CEA, I studied Philosophy at the University of Warwick, and worked for a couple of years on a range of writing and editing projects within the EA space.
 Recently I helped run the Amplify Creative Grants program, to encourage more impactful podcasting and YouTube projects.
 You can find a bit of my own creative output on my blog, and my podcast feed.